How It WorksCairn

 3. Use it in your Outcome evaluation

-, select Webhook as your delivery method and paste your webhook.site URL.
+When discussing an outcome in discovery, ask for Webhook delivery and paste your webhook.site URL.

 4. Watch transitions arrive